nicholasjclark/CV/docs/README.md

 coordinating, teaching and mentoring students.
 This has provided me with a set of leadership and organizational skills that is unique among my peers.
 It also taught me to be proficient with the time I have available for research.
-Since joining UQ SVS as a Postdoctoral Fellow in July 2017, I have published seventeen papers, bringing my total to 27 publications.
+Since first joining UQ SVS as a Postdoctoral Fellow in July 2017, I have published twenty papers, bringing my total to 30 publications.
 The quality and significance of this work is reflected by my exemplary publication record in some of the top journals in disease ecology.
 According to *Web of Science* analytics, four of my papers are